 Note: I’m by no means an expert on this topic, everything described here is simply what seems reasonable to me.
-Also, the strategy I present here will only work when used over the long run, it’s not a recipe to make money quickly by gambling.
-If you’re looking for a slightly more complex and even better approach, I’ve written some more here
+Also, the strategy I present here can only work when used over the long run, it’s not a recipe to make money quickly by gambling.
+If you’re looking for a slightly more complex and potentially better approach, I’ve written some more here.

 Investing is probably one of the most complex (mundane) activities there are nowadays.
 However, I’ve noticed that many people think they can outsmart the markets, which is just not true in general.
 Other people in turn think they need to be able to do so in order to invest successfully, which is just as far from the truth.

-Well, while you might have the Midas touch for picking stocks for some time, this approach will inevitably fail you someday, namely when Fortuna¹ leaves you.
-Also note that for pulling this off you’d not only need a big chunk of luck, but you’d also have to spend a big chunk of your time picking your stocks.
+Well, while you might have the Midas touch for picking stocks for some time, this approach will inevitably fail you someday, namely when Fortuna leaves you.¹ Also note that for pulling this off you’d not only need a big chunk of luck, but you’d also have to spend a big chunk of your time picking your stocks.
 And time is money, right?

 But not everything is lost!